 How Does Escrow Mismanagement Create Compliance Exposure During a Workout?

 Escrow accounts hold borrower funds in trust.
-Misapplication of those funds — even during a restructured payment arrangement — constitutes a trust fund violation.
-The California DRE identified trust fund violations as its number-one enforcement category in its August 2025 Licensee Advisory.
+Misapplication of those funds — even during a restructured payment arrangement — constitutes a trust fund violation that draws regulatory enforcement in active oversight states.

 4. Escrow Accounts Must Be Reconciled Before and After Any Payment Restructure

 When a forbearance or modification changes the payment amount, escrow allocations must be recalculated to match.
-Continuing to collect the old escrow amount while applying modified principal/interest splits creates a misallocation that builds over time.
+Continuing to collect the old escrow amount while applying modified principal and interest splits creates a misallocation that builds over time.

 • Run a full escrow analysis at the start of any workout negotiation